bhardwajRahul/ProxyCloud-GUI/README.md

 #### Arch Linux

-Proxycloud is now on the [AUR](https://aur.archlinux.org/packages/proxycloud-gui-bin), therefore you can install it using your prefered AUR helper.
+ProxyCloud is now on the [AUR](https://aur.archlinux.org/packages/proxycloud-gui-bin), therefore you can install it using your prefered AUR helper.

 ```bash
 paru -S proxycloud-gui-bin